scorphus/gandalf/docs/source/install-from-source.rst

     $ go get github.com/tsuru/gandalf/...

-Gandalf will come with a default configuration file, at etc/gandalf.conf, customize it with your needs before running the install script.
+Gandalf will come with a default configuration file, at `etc/gandalf.conf`, customize it with your needs before running the install script.

-The script will build and run gandalf server with the current user, so if you want your repositories urls to be like `git@host.com` you should create a user called git and change to it before running the script.
+The script will build and run Gandalf server with the current user, so if you want your repositories URLs to be like `git@host.com` you should create a user called `git` and change to it before running the script.

 So let's run it: